vmsir18/soc-detection-lab/Phishing Attack Detection & Response/README.md

 ## What This Project Is About

-This project focuses on detecting **real-world phishing attacks** across the full kill chain — not just email filtering.
+This project focuses on detecting **real-world phishing attacks** across the full kill chain using **IBM QRadar's built-in rule engine, offense manager, log activity filters, and reference sets** — without relying on complex AQL queries.

 This includes:
 - **Email authentication failures** - Spoofed senders failing SPF, DKIM, DMARC